chtd/psycopg2-benchmarks/README.rst

 * querying objects one at a time (accessing ForeignKey field)
 * selecting a lot of objects using ``model.objects.all``
 * selecting a lot of objects using ``model.objects.all().values_list``
+* selecting a lot of objects using ``cursor.fetchall``

 The goal is not to measure the raw speed of Postgres bindings, but to evaluate them in a way similar to the way they are used in real-life web applications.
+Although ``cursor.fetchall`` benchmark does not use Django directly.

 A write-up with benchmark results lives here **TODO**